I see that many financial “gurus” like Dave Ramsey talk about buying term insurance only, but term life is not always best for everyone.

 25 Year Universal Life: $135 $100

-So if you were to purchase a 25 year universal life plan and at anytime in the future you decide you want any coverage for longer than 25 years, you can extend your policy by paying more into it and without having to show any evidence that your health is still good.
+If you were to purchase a 25 year universal life plan and at anytime in the future you decide you want any coverage for longer than 25 years, you can extend your policy by paying more into it and without having to show any evidence that your health is still good.

 The only exception to the above is Protective Life’s Custom Choice UL product with a shorter duration guarantee.
-While I like Protective Life as they are really aggressive in underwriting for some tougher cases, their Custom Choice UL product with a 10 to 30 year guarantee is not a true universal life policy as they put a limitation on being able to extend the policy which makes it almost identical to a regular term insurance policy.
+While I like Protective Life because they are really aggressive in underwriting for some tougher cases, their Custom Choice UL product with a 10 to 30 year guarantee is not a true universal life policy, as they put a limitation on being able to extend the policy which makes it almost identical to a regular term insurance policy.

-A universal life policy with a term like guarantee is also better if you want to try to sell your policy via a life settlement someday as all policies must be extendable at a level premium to age 100 to be sold.
+A universal life policy with a term like guarantee is also better if you want to try to sell your policy via a life settlement someday, as all policies must be extendable at a level premium to age 100 to be sold.

 Almost all term insurance companies have a conversion option for which you can automatically extend your coverage, but they’ll only allow you to convert up to your age 70 or 75 with most term life companies.

-So I’d recommend that any senior citizen that’s looking for a term insurance policy to also get quotes for the best universal life rates with an identical guaranteed level premium.
+I’d recommend that any senior citizen that’s looking for a term insurance policy to also get quotes for the best universal life rates with an identical guaranteed level premium.
 The best term universal life rates will not show up on any insurance websites as they must be manually run using each specific insurance company’s software.

-It can be time consuming to run illustrations for a bunch of individual life insurance companies and for several different durations (i.e. one for 20 years, another for 25 years, 30 years, 35 years, etc).
+It can be time consuming to run illustrations for a bunch of individual life insurance companies and for several different duration (i.e. one for 20 years, another for 25 years, 30 years, 35 years, etc).
 Because it’s a time consuming task that will not result in a quick sale, I suspect many insurance agents and none of the popular “Wal-Mart like” life insurance quoting websites whose only goal is to sell you something ASAP will ever quote these better rates and products to any of their senior clients.
-This is a huge mistake!!
+This is a huge mistake!

 The other time when term life insurance is not best is if you want life insurance until the day you die.
 If you do and if you can afford it, then a permanent life insurance policy may be best for you.